GTA MyCar

-The GTA MyCar (styled MyCar) is an electric vehicle originally produced by EuAuto Technology Limited based in Hong Kong, and from 2010 by GreenTech Automotive when it acquired EuAuto.
-The company had its manufacturing facility in Dongguan, China.
-The MyCar is classified as a NEV in the United States due to its low top speed.
-Manufacturing ended in 2017 and the company folded in 2018.
+The GTA MyCar (styled MyCar) is an electric vehicle originally produced by EuAuto Technology based in Hong Kong, The company's manufacturing facility was originally in Dongguan, China.
+The MyCar was classified as a neighborhood electric vehicle (NEV) in the United States due to its low top speed.
+In 2010 GreenTech Automotive in the United States acquired EuAuto.
+Manufacturing ended in 2017, and GreenTech Automotive declared bankruptcy in 2018.

 History

 The car was first conceived by Giorgetto Giugiaro of Italdesign in 2003.
 The propulsion system was engineered in co-operation with Hong Kong Polytechnic University.

-In 2010, GreenTech Automotive, Inc. bought EuAuto Technology, Ltd., and announced plans to manufacture and market vehicles in the United States.
+In 2010, GreenTech Automotive bought EuAuto Technology, Ltd., and announced plans to manufacture and market vehicles in the United States.
+GreenTech relocated the company's operations and manufacturing to the United States.
+Its first manufacturing facility was temporarily in Horn Lake, Mississippi.
+GreenTech declined an Associated Press request to tour the Horn Lake manufacturing facility.

-The first U.S. manufactured MyCar vehicles, which were also supposed be exported to Denmark, were supposed to come off the assembly line in Horn Lake, Mississippi, on 4 July 2011.
-As of August 2013, GreenTech Automotive had not disclosed any sales figures, but was promising production of 30,000 vehicles annually in 2014.
+The first U.S. manufactured MyCar vehicles, which were supposed be exported to Denmark, were supposed to come off the assembly line in Horn Lake, Mississippi, on 4 July 2011.
+As of August 2013, GreenTech had not disclosed any sales figures, but was promising production of 30,000 vehicles annually in 2014.
 Subsequently, the company broke ground on a new plant in Tunica, Mississippi, at the start of 2014.

+GreenTech produced few cars, if any.
+It declared bankruptcy in February 2018.